nopnop2002/esp-idf-fake-gps/README.md

 # View with ROS
 You can use nmea_serial_driver and rviz_satellite.
+The nmea serial driver APT package has a bug and does not work properly.
+Must be installed from source.
 I live in Nagoya, Japan, but my ROS robot is currently in Central Park, Manhattan.

 ![rviz_satellite_newyork_2023-03-07_14-12-39](https://user-images.githubusercontent.com/6020549/223572894-728b9b82-8473-4ba4-9805-c69039573497.png)